 7 nights in hotels (accommodation as specified or similar)

-Fly from London Gatwick Airport on a direct, scheduled British Airways flight to Naples.
-Upon arrival, we transfer to the Hotel O Sole Mio (4T), in the charming hamlet of Sant’Agata sui Due Golfi.
+Fly from the UK to Naples and transfer to the Hotel O Sole Mio (4T), in the charming hamlet of Sant’Agata sui Due Golfi.
 This quiet base is within easy reach of a regular bus service, which can take you into Sorrento.

 Spend today in two of the world’s most fascinating archaeological sites - Pompeii and Herculaneum - the wealthy Roman towns buried in AD 79 by a massive eruption of Mount Vesuvius.
 Our guide takes us first to Pompeii, to bring to life the day-to-day affairs.
 This thriving resort town was inhabited by Romans who splashed their wealth on their homes, and by an entire barrack of gladiators who provided entertainment in the town’s theatres.
 Many household items were preserved within the walls that were buried in the thick layers of ash, providing significant proof of Roman customs, trades and art.
 We spend the afternoon in Herculaneum.
 Excavations have uncovered writing tablets, food and wooden items, from wine racks to cots, preserved for millennia under 16-25 metres of rock that surged from the volcano.
 Even the walls themselves offer much information, with shop signs and graffiti with messages of electoral propaganda.
 To enhance your visits, you will be provided with your own audio headset.